Skip to Main Content

 Finding Full Text

-Many databases offered on the library's website include the full text of articles.
-Click on the pdf or html icon to download the article.
+Many databases on the library's website include the full text of articles.
+Click on the PDF or HTML icon to download the article.

-Full-text is not always accessible for immediate download.
-The 360 Link may lead to an intermediary page that offers access through Interlibrary loan.
-If you have trouble, consult library staff.
+Full text is not always accessible for immediate download.
+The 360 Link may lead to an intermediary page offering access through Interlibrary loan.
+If you have trouble, consult the library staff.

 What is a Scholarly Article?